DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: So, back into JavaScript world.
 I've studied Arrays + built-in methods, practiced forEach quite a lot, solved a few problems, etc. Back-end has a grip on me, clearly.

 **Thoughts:** I plan to go through all my old codes and try to refactor them in a way so as to include what I've been learning so far.
 I think it'd be a great practice.

+### Day 17: 2018 February 10, Saturday

+**Today's Progress**: I practiced Arrays by try solving some problem sets, and I reviewed my old fuctions (I checked what I needed to implement/refactor them entirely).
+I also started Wes Bos "JavaScript 30" online course.
+More projects to come!

+**Thoughts:** At the moment I have a few JS projects in mind: a Todo List app (nothing fancy, but I'd like to add some styling), a calculator app, a program which analyze an array and allow to manipulate its items (returning the data type, reversing the order, printing the item with the highest/lowest value, etc.).